 What does 'P' indicate on my chart?

-Once you enter your first cervical mucus (CM) observation a ' P' will appear on your chart.
-This stands for Peak cervical mucus day and serves to help you identify the approximate time of ovulation and close your fertile window.
+Once you enter your first cervical mucus (CM) observation a 'P' will appear on your chart.
+This means the app is searching for Peak Cervical Mucus Day which can help you identify the approximate time of ovulation.

 Peak day- what is it?

 Peak day is the last day of your most fertile type of mucus before an abrupt change back to lesser or non-fertile quality.
 From the start of your cycle, any day that CM is observed could potentially become your peak day.
-Once 3 days of lesser quality cervical mucus is noted (after the most fertile type) your peak day is confirmed and set for that cycle.

 Tip: When cross-checked with a valid temperature shift, infertility can be assumed from the evening of the 3rd day after peak day